opentelekomcloud-docs/docs_on_docs/doc/source/rst.rst

     .. seealso::        This is an see also admonition

+    .. admonition::     generic admonition

-    .. admonition::     This is an generic admonition
+        This is an generic admonition

 Using following syntax these admonitions can be implemented: